Ruby Spark: Supporting Iain Dean

 Sam is killed-off and writers used her death to explore new stories for the paramedic team.
 Raffety explained that she wanted to look at the paramedics coping with their front line positions while mourning Sam.
 Iain begins to resent Ruby's presence in the aftermath of Sam's death, and she works to prove herself to him.
 Writers incorporated Ruby into Iain's story tackling post-traumatic stress disorder (PTSD).
 Despite his treatment of her, Ruby supports Iain through his problems and they start to bond.
 However, she is left "mortified" when Iain tries to kiss her while having a drink together in the pub.
 Ruby is quick to forget about it, but Iain is embarrassed, sparking him into further depression.

 Writers placed Ruby and Iain in a hostage situation as part of the story.
 When they attend a shout, they find an armed man who threatens them both.
 Iain deduces that all the bullets have been used from the gun and confronts the man, who relents.
 Hill and Stevenson enjoyed filming the hostage situation and while filming, they kept trying to figure out if they had correctly calculated how many bullets were left.
 Ruby and Iain continue to bond as they work, developing a "candid connection".
 Following speculation that Ruby and Iain could start a romantic relationship, Stevenson ruled out the development.
 He and Hill discussed the possibility of a romance and concluded that it would not work due to the characters' age gap and difference in personalities.
-Stevenson opined that the friendship had "gone through the ringer" and "been on a huge friendship and learning curve".
+Stevenson opined that the friendship had "gone through the ringer[sic]" and "been on a huge friendship and learning curve".

 The story takes focus in a crossover event, "CasualtyXHolby", between Casualty and spin-off show Holby City.
 Planning for the event began in 2018 and features the casts of both series, including Hill as Ruby.
 Both shows are set in the same hospital and the crossover sees the hospital experience a power outage due to a cyberattack.
 The episodes were filmed in November 2018 and first broadcast in March 2019.
 One main plot point in the crossover is Iain's attempted suicide, which is discovered by Ruby.
 Stevenson told Elaine Reilly of What's on TV that Ruby understands Iain, so she is able to understand something is wrong with him.
 He added that although Ruby notices Iain is acting strange, their previously "volatile relationship" meant that she felt that she could not ask him personal questions.
 Stevenson commented, "She thinks Iain is a fiery character who's going to lay into her if she asks him one more time."